Home For Babies For Children For Mums About Us Book Now

 Sometimes it's harder to name than that — something that doesn't look or feel quite right, without a clear label attached to it.
 That instinct is usually worth exploring.

-Early reflexes that don't integrate as the nervous system matures can affect coordination, posture and the ease of everyday movement in ways that become more visible as children get older.
-We look at what may have persisted from the early months and whether there's something in the developmental picture worth addressing.
+Early reflexes that may not have fully integrated as the nervous system matures may be associated with differences in coordination, posture and ease of movement in ways that become more visible as children get older.
+We look at what may have persisted from the early months and whether there's something in the developmental picture worth exploring further.

 Posture, growing pains & injury

 Postural concerns, growing pains, sports injuries that haven't quite resolved — these are things families bring to us regularly.
-We look at how the body is moving and loading, and what may be contributing structurally.
+We look at how the body is moving and loading, and what may be contributing from a structural perspective.

 For injuries that may benefit from additional support, low-level laser therapy is available at our Berkhamsted clinic as part of a broader approach to recovery.